-I’ve had a lot of questions lately about how to set up and run small groups with Benchmark Advance.
+I’ve had a lot of questions about how to set up and run small groups using Benchmark Advance.
 I’m here for you!
 Today’s blog post will outline exactly how I run small groups in my classroom, and I have a TON of amazing resources to support your workshop time.

 First, I want to define a couple of terms for us: Teams vs. Reading Groups.
 My small group teams are the mixed level, heterogeneous groups who work together at their stations, independent of the teacher.

-If your interested in grabbing some more tips for using Benchmark Advance and some freebies to get you started make sure to sign up below!
+If you are interested in learning some tips for using Benchmark Advance and getting some freebies to get you started, make sure to sign up for Five Days of Benchmark Freebies below!

 Q: What is the benefit of having groups travel to different centers each day?